-- If you attend a social event and get drunk, go with a friend who can watch over you.
+- If you attend a social event and plan to consume a great deal of alcohol, go with a friend who can watch over you.
 Just like the "designated driver", a designated "guardian angel" may prevent you from suffering the trauma associated with being a victim of sexual assault.
 This approach works well with groups as well as individuals.

 - When going out with someone, establish the ground rules early.
 If the person you're with appears to want to have sexual relations and you don't, tell the person in very clear terms that you are not interested.
 Do not send mixed signals, which can be misinterpreted.
 If he continues to press the issue, ask someone else to take you home or call for a cab.
 Better to offend someone than be assaulted.

 - If you feel uncomfortable with a person, follow your senses.
 Regardless of all the good qualities the person may appear to have, listen to your "sixth sense" before you agree to go out with him.

 - When you go out, be prepared in case something goes wrong.
 Carry a cell phone in case you need to call someone to pick you up or contact the police.
 Preprogram the University Police number into your phone.
 (University Police – 678-839-6000 - available 24/7/365)